 Students entitled to Pupil Premium funding will receive personalised support from their personal coach and will be given the additional support they need.

-At Scott College, there is an independent Careers Advisor, provided by Careers South West, who works alongside the Deputy Headteacher with responsibility for careers and the Workplacement Coordinator.
+At Scott College, there is an independent Careers Advisor, provided by Careers South West, who works alongside Tim Cresswell, Deputy Headteacher, with responsibility for careers and Louise Humpherson, Work Placement Coordinator.

 At Key Stage 4